BrainCOGS/U19-pipeline-python/README.md

 - ephys_element

-Ephys related tables were created with [DataJoint Element Array Ephys](https://github.com/datajoint/element-array-ephys), processing ephys data aquired with SpikeGLX and pre-processed by
+Ephys related tables were created with [DataJoint Element Array Ephys](https://github.com/datajoint/element-array-ephys), processing ephys data aquired with SpikeGLX and pre-processed by Kilosort2.
+For this pipeline we are using the (acute) `ephys` module from `element-array-ephys`.
-Kilosort2.

 ![Ephys Diagram](images/ephys_element_erd.png)